Shio Yokan: Salted Sweet Red Bean Jelly

 Shio Yokan Recipe

-Lastly, for people who are interested in the classic Japanese bean dessert, let me introduce an easy-to-make Shio Yokan recipe from the popular Japanese recipe site, Rakuten Recipe.
+Lastly, let me introduce an easy-to-make Shio Yokan recipe for those curious from Rakuten Recipe.

-- First, put water and the Kanten agar in a small pot
+- First, put the water and Kanten in a small pot.

-- Add the red beans and salt to the pot
+- Then, add in the red beans and salt.

-- Stir the ingredients together well, and turn off the heat
+- Stir it all, and turn off the heat.

-- Let it cool down moderately, and then place and chill it in the refrigerator
+- Let it cool down moderately, and then chill it in the fridge.